 It simply means that the project team will will require 45000 units of money to build remaining 45 tables.

-The project team determines, after analyzing project’s past performance, that the past performance has no bearing on future performance.
+The project team, after analyzing project’s past performance, determines that the past performance has no bearing on future performance.
 The team believes that it can neither complete the work at current cost efficiency (CPI) nor at 100%.
-The analysis of current performance suggests that future cost efficiency would be different from the current cost efficiency.
-The future cost efficiency can either be more or less than the current CPI.
-This could happen due to number of reason e.g. implementation of new technology, realized opportunities or threats, process changes etc.
+The future cost efficiency can be either more or less than the current CPI.
+This can happen due to number of reasons e.g. implementation of new technology, realized opportunities or threats, process changes etc.